deciduously/deciduously-com-clj/resources/md/one.md

 That's it!
 Run `boot dev -h`, and then `boot dev` will run a server on `localhost:3000`.
 If you point your brower there, you should see:
 # Hello, world!
 Congratulations!
 You built a webserver.
 Go make a cup of tea.

+Thanks for playing, and come back next time to export and deploy your very own jar!